Blog

 You don’t need to hire a detective to learn more about your guests.
 Use these tactics to research your restaurant’s demographics.

 Customer interviews: Ask dine-in customers to participate in an interview.
 Ask them to share demographic data with you.
-Offering an incentive, like a discount or gift card, will make customers more likely to participate.
+Offering an incentive, like a perk or gift card, will make customers more likely to participate.

 Survey: Similarly, you can ask customers on your email list to partake in a survey and share demographic information in exchange for an incentive.